 Theatre of War

-The daughter of a Serbian father and a Bulgarian mother, Andrea Jeftanovic was born in Santiago de Chile the same year Salvador Allende walked in the Palacio de La Moneda.
+A PhD graduate in Literature from the University of Berkeley, Jeftanovic is also a critically acclaimed novelist, storyteller and essayist.
 The inheritance of loss, the violence of desire and the inner urge to find a sense of self, count among her chief subjects.